Aram Saroyan: Minimalism and concrete poetry

 Saroyan's four-legged "m" has been cited in the Guinness Book of Records as the world's shortest poem.
 Admirer Bob Grumman has written that the poem plays on formation of an alphabet, as if 'm' and 'n' are in the process of separating.
 It can also be understood as a pun on "I am", implying the formation of consciousness itself.

 One of Saroyan's most famous poems was simply the unconventionally spelled word "lighght" in the center of a blank page.
 This poem was selected by George Plimpton to be featured in The American Literary Anthology and, like all poems in the volume, received a $750 cash award from the National Endowment for the Arts, then just 20 years old.
 The NEA was created in the same year the poem was written, 1965.
 Many conservatives, such as Representative William Scherle and Senator Jesse Helms, objected at the per-word amount of the award, complaining that the word was not a real poem and was not even spelled correctly.
 This was the NEA's first major controversy; 25 years after it was written "Ronald Reagan was still making pejorative allusions to 'lighght.' " Grumman says the poem is "neither trivial nor obscure", but plays with the glimmering quality of light, leaving us with "intimations of his single syllable of light's expanding, silently and weightlessly, 'gh' by 'gh', into...Final Illumination."
 Saroyan himself explains that "the difference between "lighght" and another type of poem with more words is that it doesn't have a reading process"; it is a poem you "see rather than read".

 His 1968 book, Aram Saroyan, was almost a full-size representation of its contents as they could be presented in typescript or mimeograph, in Courier typeface, printed on one side of each leaf in what looked like unevenly inked print, with a total of only 30 poems.
 Edwin Newman, a reporter for NBC News, read the entire book aloud on the NBC Evening News.
+Some of Saroyan's early poems were published in issues of 0 to 9 magazine, a 1960s journal which experimented with language, form and meaning-making.